dlopuch/coliseums-and-critters/README.md

   - Messages are published by the `coliseumService` and consumed by the `managementService`

 # Tests
-## Initialize common-lib
+## Pre-req: Initialize common-lib
-*TESTS PREREQ:* Before running any tests, initialize common-lib:
+**TESTS PREREQ:** Before running any tests, initialize common-lib:
 - `cd common-lib`
 - `npm install`